nteshxx/JetBrains_Academy_Projects/Simple Chatbot/README.md

-A simple chatbot using Java Basics
+A simple chatbot using Java

 ### Output